raviui090/POC_NCF/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`
+### `npm run cypress:open`

-Launches the test runner in the interactive watch mode.\
+This wil launch the test runner in the interactive watch mode.

+Cypress test cases are end to end tested.

+Note: localhost should be in running mode, while we test the cypress test cases.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about (https://www.cypress.io/) for more information.

 ### `npm run build`